French law on secularity and conspicuous religious symbols in schools: Passage, enforcement and interpretations of the law

-Public reaction
+Immediate reactions

-France
+Responses from within France

-The proposed ban was extremely controversial, with both sides of the political spectrum being split on the issue.
+The proposed ban was extremely controversial in and outside of France, with both sides of the political spectrum being split on the issue.

 In 2004, French Cardinal Bernard Panafieu, the Archbishop of Marseille called the ban "unenforceable".
 While agreeing that some Muslim immigrants have had trouble adjusting to a "lay, pluralistic society" he asserted that the ban was wrong as it prevented Muslims from "asserting their identity" and that it would be "better to act through persuasion than by compulsion" if the state wanted to limit the use of religious symbols.

-Population
+Civil reaction

 On 14 February 2004, the Associated Press reported that "Thousands of people, many of them women wearing headscarves, marched in France ... to protest a law banning the Islamic coverings and other religious apparel in public schools."

 Polls suggest that a large majority of the French favour the ban.
 A January 2004 survey for Agence France-Presse showed 78% of teachers in favour.
 A February 2004 survey by CSA for Le Parisien showed 69% of the population for the ban and 29% against.
 For Muslims in France, the February survey showed 42% for and 53% against.
 Among surveyed Muslim women, 49% approved the proposed law, and 43% opposed it.

 Complex reasons may influence why an individual either supports or opposes this amendment.
 They range from ensuring sex equality, preventing girls from being pressured into wearing the headscarf, boys into wearing turbans (for example), or a desire to see the Muslim community assimilated into French society on the one hand; to uphold freedoms of expression or conscience or religion, preventing the state from imposing restrictions on what a person can or cannot wear, preventing state victimisation of a minority group and opposing what may be seen as discrimination against Muslims on the other.

+Pushback to the amendment additionally stems from segments of the French public linking the Islamic veil to various socio-political domestic and foreign issues.
+The veil is predominantly tied to Islamic violence, an idea that was often promoted in French media.
+One young Muslim interviewed on the subject explained that “for the average viewer, the conclusion is obvious: headscarf = Islam = terrorism.”
+The equation of the headscarf and Islamic violence was especially prevalent during ongoing violence in Algeria throughout the debates on the amendment.
+This violence felt particularly close to the French public, considering their past colonial rule in the region.

-Political reactions
+Parliamentary reactions

 While all major political parties were somewhat divided on the issue, all major parties (the majority UMP and UDF, the opposition PS) supported the law.

-However, André Victor, member of Workers' Struggle wrote in his article Islamic Hijab and the Subjugation of Women 25 April 2003 that "Sarkozy has spoken out against hijab on passport photos, and presumably earned the approval of millions of voters, which was probably the real purpose of this exercise in demagoguery[...]
+However, André Victor, member of Workers' Struggle wrote in his article Islamic Hijab and the Subjugation of Women 25 April 2003 that:"Sarkozy has spoken out against hijab on passport photos, and presumably earned the approval of millions of voters, which was probably the real purpose of this exercise in demagoguery[...]
 Therefore, this policy leads to increase the weight of the most reactionary religious authorities within the immigrant population."